2010 ATP Studena Croatia Open Umag

 The 2010 Studena Croatia Open Umag was a tennis tournament played on outdoor clay courts.
 It was the 21st edition of the Croatia Open Umag, and was part of the ATP World Tour 250 Series of the 2010 ATP World Tour.
-It took place at the International Tennis Center in Umag, Croatia, from July 26 through August 1, 2010.
+It took place at the International Tennis Center in Umag, Croatia, from 26 July through 1 August 2010.
+Fourth-seeded Juan Carlos Ferrero won the singles title.